-This name for the character & is surprisingly recent, not being known before the nineteenth century, though the character itself was in use long before printing was invented.
+This name for the character & is surprisingly recent, not being known before the late eighteenth century, though the character itself was in use long before printing was invented.
 It started life as a Roman scribe’s abbreviation of the Latin et, meaning “and”, and became common in the early medieval period.
 It was later taken over as an abbreviation for the English word and.

 In some modern italic fonts (this is ITC Baskerville) the form of the ampersand is deliberately reminiscent of the medieval scribe’s style.
 You can see flourished versions of the e and the t.